 If you are a member of my Well With Cannabis Community, you are probably already familiar with the common alcohol-based cannabis tincture.

-Preparing a tincture involves pouring alcohol over cannabis flower buds or leaves to extract the medicine, like CBD and THC, from the plant matter.
+Preparing a tincture involves pouring alcohol over cannabis plant material to extract the trichomes which contain cannabinoids, like CBD and THC.

 The final prepared tincture can be used for a variety of purposes at home, including under the tongue as a tincture, reduced into FECO, or used to create tasty recipes.

-There are two most common processes for creating a tincture, the Golden Dragon QWET Tincture method and the Green Dragon Long Soak Tincture method.
+There are two most common processes for creating a tincture: the Golden Dragon method and the Green Dragon method.

-Each process has its pros and cons that we will explore below, but the most crucial question is – which one is more potent?
+Each process has its pros and cons that we will explore below, but the most common question most people have is – which one is more potent?

 For a reliable, science-based answer, I sent samples off for lab testing to determine once and for all – which method is more potent and by how much.

-Continue reading to learn more about the pros and cons of each method, and read the lab tests for yourself so you can decide which method is right for you.
+Read more about the pros and cons of each method and read the lab tests for yourself so you can decide which method is right for you.

-My personal research presented in this post aims to identify the ideal method for maximum cannabinoid extraction and minimum chlorophyll release when making an at-home cannabis alcohol tincture by comparing the Golden Dragon (QWET) Tincture method to the Green Dragon (Long Soak) Tincture method.
+My personal research aims to identify the ideal method to achieve maximum cannabinoid extraction and minimum chlorophyll release when making a cannabis alcohol tincture in a home setting by comparing the Golden Dragon to the Green Dragon method.

 However, this method produces a stronger-tasting tincture with more residual plant matter like chlorophyll.